Steaming process in Lancashire cotton mills: Background

-Cotton Cloth Factory Act 1889
+Cotton Cloth Factories Act 1889

 The 1887 Annual Report of the Medical Officer of Health for Blackburn, a Dr. Stephenson, referred to the "abominable system of saturating the atmosphere of workshops by means of steam", a practice which he believed led to "the wholesale slaughtering of the inhabitants".
 During 1889, the Amalgamated Weavers' Association, founded in 1884, campaigned with the Northern Counties Factory Act Reform Association against the practice of steaming.
-Later that year, the Cotton Cloth Factory Act was passed, requiring cotton employers to take regular hygrometer readings and to ensure that a minimum of 600 cuft of fresh air per person per hour was allowed into the weaving sheds during steaming.
+Later that year, the Cotton Cloth Factories Act 1889 (52 & 53 Vict. c.
+62) was passed, requiring cotton employers to take regular hygrometer readings and to ensure that a minimum of 600 cuft of fresh air per person per hour was allowed into the weaving sheds during steaming.
 These stipulations, however, were not sufficient to satisfy the weavers, who still hoped for steaming to be abolished.
 In May 1895, over 200 weavers from two mills in Padiham went on strike against steaming in their mills.
 The Amalgamated Weavers' Association found that the practice of steaming was increasing during the 1890s, especially in Burnley and Padiham.

-In 1892, a Royal Commission on Labour found that there had been very few prosecutions under the 1889 Act.
-The workings of the 1889 Act were investigated some years later by a Government committee chaired by Sir Henry Enfield Roscoe.
+In 1892, a Royal Commission on Labour found that there had been very few prosecutions under the Cotton Cloth Factories Act 1889.
+The workings of the Cotton Cloth Factories Act 1889 were investigated some years later by a government committee chaired by Sir Henry Enfield Roscoe.
 Roscoe's report of 1897 recommended increasing the infusion of fresh air to 2000 cuft per hour and raised concerns about the purity of water used for steaming.
 Working conditions did not appear to have greatly improved, as the report also referred to a claim by cotton workers that they were being "stewed alive by Act of Parliament".

-Factory Act 1901
+Factory and Workshop Act 1901

-Four years after Roscoe's report, the Factory Act of 1901 obliged cotton employers to ensure that water for steaming came from a pure source or was suitably purified.
-This Act also stipulated that artificial humidity (steaming) should cease when the wet bulb of the hygrometer exceeded 75%.
+Four years after Roscoe's report, the Factory and Workshop Act 1901 (1 Edw.
+7. c.
+22) obliged cotton employers to ensure that water for steaming came from a pure source or was suitably purified.
+This act also stipulated that artificial humidity (steaming) should cease when the wet bulb of the hygrometer exceeded 75%.
 Two hygrometers were to be provided in each humid shed, with further hygrometers where more than 700 looms were present.

-Cotton Cloth Factories Act 1911
+Factory and Workshop (Cotton Cloth Factories) Act 1911

 In 1906 when the Amalgamated Weavers' Association balloted its members on steaming, a vast majority were in favour of its abolition.
 A further Government enquiry resulted, chaired by Sir Hamilton Freer-Smith.
 In 1909, Freer-Smith's report: Departmental Committee on Humidity and Ventilation in Cotton Weaving Sheds, was published.
 The committee had included cotton mill employers and Trade Union representatives; the two sides disagreed on an upper level of humidity.
 Employers wanted a 75% "wet bulb" limit, whereas union members, who would have preferred abolition, sought a compromise of 70%.
-The subsequent Cotton Cloth Factories Act of 1911, however, specified a wet bulb limit of 75%.
+The subsequent Factory and Workshop (Cotton Cloth Factories) Act 1911 (1 & 2 Geo.
+5. c.
+21), however, specified a wet bulb limit of 75%.